-Although Rio de Janeiro in Brazil usually takes the cake when it comes to size and international fame, the fun certainly doesn’t stop there.
-This month, we’re highlighting just a few of the hundreds of other Carnival locations, each of which offers its own unique cultural flavor.
+Although Rio de Janeiro in Brazil usually takes the cake when it comes to size and international fame, the fun certainly doesn’t stop there, so we’re highlighting just a few of the hundreds of other Carnival locations — each of which offers its own unique cultural flavor.

-Carnaval de Binche
+Carnaval de Binche — Belgium

 Gilles have been the focus of Carnaval de Binche for centuries, even though the true origins of the annual celebration are a mystery.
 Historians agree that the tradition dates back to the 14th century, but due to lack of sufficient evidence and documentation, that’s about all they know for sure.
 The most popular legend credits the Incas for inspiration, citing a large party they once threw featuring foreign visitors dressed in brightly colored costumes.
-The locals admired their costumes so much that they decided to create their own version of the festivities — and, according to the legend, one of them later became one of the first Gilles.
+The locals admired the costumes so much that they decided to create their own version of the festivities — and, according to the legend, one of them later became one of the first Gilles.

 Performers don frightening costumes of horned masks, long capes, and boots decorated with serpents to wow (and perhaps terrify) the crowd.
 La Diablada has been a staple of the Oruro Carnaval since 1904, when it was performed as a way to honor El Tio, the god of the underworld.

-New Orleans Mardi Gras Carnival
+Mardi Gras Carnival — New Orleans

 One of the most notable events at the Tenerife Carnaval is the selection of the Carnaval Queen, a beauty pageant-esque ceremony where female contestants parade across a large stage and television viewers vote for their favorite via SMS.
 After the Queen is chosen, she will go on to represent the Carnaval and the Canary Islands at future tourism events.
 Competing for the crown isn’t exactly an easy feat, either — each contestant wears an elaborate dress typically weighing over a hundred kilos.
 Talk about dedication!

-Trinidad and Tobago Carnival
+Carnival — Trinidad and Tobago

-With so much excitement in the air this month, it can be tough to focus on anything that doesn’t involve music, dance, delicious food, or fabulous costumes.
+With so much excitement in the air, it can be tough to focus on anything that doesn’t involve music, dance, delicious food, or fabulous costumes.
 We get it.
 We feel the same way.
 We’ve also got good news for you — by choosing to learn a language through Mango Languages, you won’t have to miss out on any of those things.
 In fact, you’ll find that you learn just as much about the culture as you do the grammar and vocabulary.
 So, grab a mask and a costume, choose from over 70 different courses, and get ready to party along with Mango this Carnival season.

 How do you plan to celebrate Carnival this year?
 Let us know in the comments section below!